Understanding Methylene Blue: Safety, Side Effects, and More

 - 4 min read

-Methylene blue (MB) has exploded in popularity for its mitochondrial, cognitive, and antimicrobial benefits — but before anyone adds it to their wellness regimen, it's essential to understand how to use it safely and responsibly.
-While MB has a long history of medical use and is considered safe at appropriate doses, it’s not without risks.
-As with any compound that affects cellular metabolism and neurotransmitters, dose, drug interactions, and personal health history matter.
-So...is Methylene Blue safe?
-What are the Side Effects, Dosages, and Drug Interactions?
+Methylene blue (MB) has gained significant attention for its mitochondrial, cognitive, and antimicrobial benefits.
+However, before you consider adding it to your wellness routine, it's crucial to understand how to use it safely and responsibly.
+While MB has a long history of medical use and is generally safe at appropriate doses, it does come with some risks.
+Understanding these risks is essential for anyone considering this compound.
+So, is Methylene Blue safe?
+What are the side effects, dosages, and potential drug interactions?

 The Most Important Safety Concerns

-Methylene blue is a reversible MAO-A inhibitor, meaning it can raise levels of serotonin, dopamine, and norepinephrine in the brain.
-This becomes problematic if MB is combined with SSRIs, SNRIs, TCAs, MAOIs, or even certain supplements like St. John’s Wort.
-It is an absolute contraindication if someone is currently taking:
+Methylene blue is a reversible MAO-A inhibitor.
+This means it can increase levels of serotonin, dopamine, and norepinephrine in the brain.
+This can become problematic if MB is combined with certain medications, such as:

 Tricyclic antidepressants